OUR PHILOSOPHY

 Our business is one of only a few at the forefront of natural beekeeping and true, local artisan honey production.

-We strongly believe that the high quality of our product is a direct result of our unconventional philosophy: compassion and ethical treatment of our bees.
+We strongly believe that the high quality of our product is a direct result of our unconventional philosophy: ethical treatment of our bees combined with scientific rigour and honey analysis.

 Sustainability